Flavia95/pangmouse/mousevshuman.md

 ![algnChrxandChr1.png](/img/algnChrxandChr1.png)

-## Use approximate mapping + lastz, fortunately, lastz now has a PAF as an output
+## Use approximate mapping + lastz, fortunately, but now lastz has a PAF as an output

 I used chr17 of human and chr11 of mouse, because there were synthenic regions.